utopia-foss/utopia/doc/usage/run/parameter-sweeps.rst

      # Below, you can put the other plot specific parameters.
      # ...

-The data specified in ``select`` will be passed to the plotting function as ``mv_data`` parameter and as an `xarray.Dataset <http://xarray.pydata.org/en/stable/data-structures.html#dataset>`_ object.
+The data specified in ``select`` will be passed to the plotting function as ``mv_data`` parameter and as an :py:class`xarray.Dataset` object.
 Take a look at the `xarray documentation <http://xarray.pydata.org/en/stable/>`_ to learn more.
 The big advantage of this package is that your array dimensions are now labelled, so you can just call ``.mean(dim='time')`` on your data and don't have to worry that the wrong dimension might be chosen.

 In the above example, you need to write a new plot function ``mean_state``.
 It could look something like this:

 .. code-block:: python